 Use of Audience Response Systems

 As an alternative to a paper questionnaire, various technologies might be used to record responses to questions that are projected onto a screen or presented orally.
-Audience response systems (e.g., clickers, "TurningPoint," or e-poll sites such as PollEverywhere) enable the presenter to rapidly collect and analyze the responses of participants (Bruff, n.d.).
+Audience response systems (e.g., clickers, "TurningPoint," e-poll sites such as PollEverywhere, or embedded polling tools in online meeting platforms such as “Zoom”) enable the presenter to rapidly collect and analyze the responses of participants (Bruff, n.d.).
 With an audience response system in which the group leader administers the questions, he or she can manage the pace of the survey to encourage thoughtful responses.
 This technology also combines the data collection and data entry steps.
 However, since these technologies can change the survey environment, their use needs to be thoughtfully considered before integrating them into the data collection process, as well as the entire educational event (Bruff, n.d.).